G-1592/Neurogram/README.md

 [3] S. Bakas, H. Akbari, A. Sotiras, M. Bilello, M. Rozycki, J.S.
 Kirby, et al., "Advancing The Cancer Genome Atlas glioma MRI collections with expert segmentation labels and radiomic features", Nature Scientific Data, 4:170117 (2017) DOI: 10.1038/sdata.2017.117

 ## Findings
-The aim of this project was to see how meaningfully computer vision alone can analyse live flute performance.
-The results were more accurate than I initially expected!

-However, without audio input, there were several limitations.
-For example, distinguishing between certain notes can be difficult when the relevant fingering information is not visible to the camera.
-This was particularly evident with notes C3 and B4 as the thumb behind the flute (which is responsible for changing the pitch) is unseen.

-I also found that the right pinky finger was sometimes not detected fully.
-Although this did not significantly change the recognition of most notes tested, it did reduce the accuracy for detecting D sharp as this is the only note that relies on the right pinky finger to change pitch.